curious-containers/curious-containers.github.io/_docs/1509-red-cwl-0.md

 RED-CWL 0 is a subset of the CWL 1.0 standard.
 RED-CWL 0 is a pre-release version of [RED-CWL 1](/docs/red-cwl-1) and reflects the current implementation status in RED 8.

-The CWL reference implementation `cwltool` requires a `*.cwl` file as generic description of CommandLineTool and a `*.yml` job file to define an input object, that contain actual parameters to run the experiment.
+The CWL reference implementation `cwltool` requires a `*.cwl` file as generic description of CommandLineTool and a `*.yml` job file to define an input object, that contains actual parameters to run the experiment.
 In contrast, a RED file embeds the contents of a `*.cwl` file under the `cli` keyword and embeds the input object under the `inputs` keyword.
 Depending on the RED execution engine, defining an output object might be optional and can be embedded under the `outputs` keyword.